bbjoverbeek/Error_Group_name_not_found/README.md

 ## Who did what?

 ### Björn
-- Labeled each line of the script (D for Dialoge etc.) using regular expressions.
+- Labeled each line of the script (D for Dialoge etc.) using regular expressions (base for label_lines.py).
 - Created the program to compare the subtitles and the script with each other.
 - Put the timestamp in the script file and the character name in the subtitles.
 - Helped creating script_to_json.py